UCL/rsd-cppcourse/introduction/02whycpp.md

 Moments::InertiaTensor(protein_database["amylase"].GetCoordinateArray());
 ```

-which is, in my view, easier to read than the equivalent might be in FORTRAN or C, and almost as pretty as it would be in Python.
+which is, in my view, easier to read than the equivalent might be in Fortran or C, and almost as pretty as it would be in Python.

 C++ from C or Fortran: The Bad
 ------------------------------

 Because C++ is much more complicated, it is harder for the compiler to produce really efficient machine code, so C++ programs tend on average to be a bit slower
-than FORTRAN code.
+than Fortran code.

-It is possible to craft C++ which is just as fast as C or FORTRAN, but naively used, C++ can often be slower.
+It is possible to craft C++ which is just as fast as C or Fortran, but naively used, C++ can often be slower.

 As always, it is a good idea to profile your code before attempting optimisation.